Pre-Law Concentration in Political Science

-The Department is pleased to offer a concentration in the Political Science (PSC) major which is specifically designed to help prepare students for law school.
+The Department of Political Science is pleased to offer a concentration in pre-law, specifically designed to help prepare political science majors for law school.

-The Pre-Law Concentration within the PSC major provides students the opportunity to focus upon courses that have an emphasis upon law and courts.
-This focus enables students to learn information that may be helpful for those who eventually attend law school.
-An added benefit is that the Pre-Law Concentration does not require any more or less credits than the regular PSC major.
+The concentration provides students the opportunity to focus on courses that have an emphasis upon law and courts, enabling students to build a foundation for future study in law school.
+The concentration does not require any more or less credits than the regular political science major.

 Students take the same foundation courses as other PSC majors: